Demonstrated understanding of political courage

 - Demonstrated an understanding of political courage as described by John F. Kennedy in Profiles in Courage

-- Identified an act of political courage by a U.S. elected official that occurred during or after 1956
+- Identified an act of political courage by a U.S. elected official who served during or after 1917.

 - Proved that the elected official risked his or her career to address an issue at the local, state, national, or international level